 In my tenure on the Town Council, I have never voted for a tax increase.
 I believe that government should (whenever practical) operate like a business.
-Therefore, I am a strong proponent of enterprise funding for the operations of government, employing actual user fees instead of taxes, and the funds realized being used to sustain, as well as to improve the service - absent government subsidies to artificially reduce the cost of rendering the service.
+Therefore, I am a strong proponent of enterprise funding for the operations of government, employing user fees to reduce arbitrary taxes, with the funds realized being used to sustain, as well as to improve the service - absent government subsidies.

 In 2016, I acted when the opportunity arose to run for State Representative for the 90th Assembly District (comprising the 2nd and 6th local voting districts in Cheshire along with the 7th, 8th and 9th in Wallingford).
 The district had been very admirably represented for many years by Mary G. Fritz, who had announced her retirement in the spring of 2016.
 Truly one of the highlights of my 2016 was going to Mary’s retirement party on June 10 where I was blessed to receive her wise advice for me, as well as to see and hear the accolades of family, friends and colleagues that were showered down upon her.
 Sadly, Mary passed away a mere month later on July 9, 2016.

 Mary’s passing while in office called for a special election and on Election Day 2016, voters were asked to vote for me twice: one in the special election to fill the remaining term and once in the regular election for the term that was to begin the following January.
 The result of that election was very favorable.
 Almost 60% of the voters chose me for both the special, as well as the regular election, and I was originally sworn into office on November 18, 2016.